Global warming and the asthma epidemic

 The relationship between immunity and asthma is still being explored, but studies show that antibiotic use in young children leads to higher rates of asthma, perhaps because they reduce children’s natural ability to fight allergens.
 Use antibiotics only when necessary, and talk to your doctor if you’re concerned about overusing them.
 Some day-to-day exposure to germs may also help children’s immune systems develop, so consider eliminating antibacterial products from your home.
 (Most experts agree that antibacterial products don’t offer extra benefit beyond soap and water anyway.)

 Story by Sarah Bridges.
 This article originally appeared in Plenty in March 2008.
-The story was added to MNN.com in April 2009.
+The story was added to MNN.com.